Skip to content

 Horseshoe (HSS / Special Order) Indicates a Special Order custom-made for a client.
 Often features bi-color or tri-color leather combinations, non-standard hardware, or unusual size configurations.

 Shooting Star Indicates a bag made for a Hermès craftsperson as a personal gift.
-Technically not for resale — among the rarest stamps encountered in the secondary market.
+Technically not for resale, and among the rarest stamps encountered in the secondary market.

 ^ Caret – Porosus Crocodile Crocodylus Porosus.
 The finest and most expensive exotic skin.
 Harvested from the Indo-Pacific saltwater crocodile; distinguished by its symmetrical, fine-grained scales.